Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Preliminaries

 \subsection{Partition diagram}

-A set partition of the set $\{1,2,\ldots,k,1',2',\ldots,l'\}$ is a set consisting of nonempty disjoint subsets of $\{1,2,\ldots,k,1',2,'\ldots,l'\}$ whose union is the whole set $\{1,2,\ldots,k,1',2',\ldots,l'\}$.
-We represent set partitions by unoriented graphs whose vertices are drawn in two rows.
+Let $k$ and $l$ be nonnegative integers.
+A set-partition of the set $\{1,2,\ldots,k,1',2',\ldots,l'\}$ is a set consisting of nonempty disjoint subsets of $\{1,2,\ldots,k,1',2',\ldots,l'\}$ whose union is the whole set $\{1,2,\ldots,k,1',2',\ldots,l'\}$.
+When both $k$ and $l$ are equal to zero, then by the convention empty set is the only set-partition.
+We represent a set-partition, for which either $k\neq 0$ or $l\neq 0$, by an unoriented graph whose vertices are drawn in two rows.
 There are $k$ vertices in the top row and they are indexed by $1,2,\ldots, k$.
 There are $l$ vertices in the bottom row and they are indexed by $1',2',\ldots,l'$.
 Edges in the graph are chosen such that the connected components of the graph give exactly the parts of our partition.
+Equivalently, there is a path between two vertices if and only if they lie in the same subset in the set-partition.
 Such a graph is called a $(k,l)$-partition diagram.
-Usually, there are more than one graph representing the same set partition.
-We say that two such graphs are equivalent provided that they represent the same set partition.
+Usually, there are more than one graph representing the same set-partition.
+We say that two such graphs are equivalent provided that they represent the same set-partition.